dllllb/pytorch-lifestream/docs/trx_encoder.md

 All invalid tokens are replaced with zeros.

-Usually all layers respect `PaddedBatch.seq_lens` and there are not required to replace padded simbols.
+Generally, all layers respect `PaddedBatch.seq_lens` and no explicit zeroing of padded characters is required.

 # `ptls.trx_encoder.TrxEncoder`